Polk Library

 What It Does

-Librarian Tip: Use summaries to help compare arguments and structure literature reviews.
+Librarian Tip: Use summaries to compare arguments and structure literature reviews—then retrieve full text through library databases when needed.

 What It Does